Free Microsoft AZ-104 Exam Questions (page: 4)

 HOTSPOT (Drag and Drop is not supported)

-Which command should you run before you create Role1?
+Which role should you assign to Admin1 for each task?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.